kbrighton/die-rpg/README.md

 Fencer icon by Delapouite under CC BY 3.0\
 Saber and pistol icon by Delapouite under CC BY 3.0\
 Glowing hands icon by Lorc under CC BY 3.0\
+Scroll unfurled icon by Lorc under CC BY 3.0\
+Hand of god icon by Delapouite under CC BY 3.0\
+Gift trap icon by Lorc under CC BY 3.0\
+High punch icon by Delapouite under CC BY 3.0\ Shouting icon by Lorc under CC BY 3.0\
+Battle gear icon by Lorc under CC BY 3.0\